 For institutions that are public business entities, as defined under U.S. GAAP, ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim reporting periods within those fiscal years.
-For institutions that are not public business entities, the new standard currently is effective for fiscal years beginning after December 15, 2019, and interim reporting periods within fiscal years beginning after December 15, 2020.
+For institutions that are not public business entities, the new standard is effective for fiscal years beginning after December 15, 2019, and interim reporting periods within fiscal years beginning after December 15, 2019, and interim reporting periods within fiscal years beginning after December 15, 2020.
 Early application of the new standard is permitted for all institutions.
-However, on August 15, 2019, the FASB proposed to defer the effective date of ASU 2016-02 by one year for entities that are not public business entities.
-As proposed, the ASU would be effective for such entities for fiscal years beginning after December 15, 2020, and interim reporting periods within fiscal years beginning after
+An institution that early adopts the new standard must apply it in its entirety to all lease-related transactions.
+If an institution chooses to early adopt the new standard for financial reporting purposes, the institution should implement the new standard in its Call Report for the same quarter-end report date.